createArtinTech/wnm617_202230_01/cruda.maricel/README.md

 Note: This version of codes consist of calling out the full arrays of the (user,nft-objects, and locations data).
 You'll see how it was called out in the console by selecting the footer label (location, add (+) and user icons)

 I was able to follow the instructions and successfully run the console without major errors but I was having an issue with connecting the assigned data to show in the list page.
+I've tried every possible way but it was unsuccessful.
 Hoping to get some help on this.
 Thanks

 https://crudacreativeart.tech/aau/wnm617/cruda.maricel/index.html